 Don’t focus too much on every single word

-This tip directly follows what I told you above.
-Don’t go looking up every unfamiliar word in a dictionary.
+This tip follows directly from what I said above.
+Don’t look up every unfamiliar word in a dictionary.

-Even though there are techniques to maximize learning new words, our brain can’t really learn 200 words a day and if you keep track and jot down every unknown word you find in your book, numbers will add up quickly and you will simply burn out.
+Even though there are techniques to maximize the learning of new words, our brains can’t really learn 200 words a day, and if you keep track and write down every unknown word you find in your book, the numbers will add up quickly and you’ll simply burn out.

-Reading in a foreign language is enough of a challenge per se but it should also be fun.
-Don’t let it become even more overwhelming or discouraging.
+Reading in a foreign language is challenging enough on its own, but it should also be fun.
+Don’t make it more overwhelming or discouraging.

-If you really can’t infer the meaning of the sentence without using a dictionary, then go for it.
-If you even have the slightest hunch about it, keep on reading and leave the dictionary on the shelf.
+If you really can’t figure out the meaning of a sentence without a dictionary, then go for it.
+If you have the slightest inkling, keep reading and leave the dictionary on the shelf.

 Passato remoto and imperfetto when reading books in Italian

-You will also notice several verb forms that are much more represented than others on the page.
-To help you to start reading books in Italian with ease, I compiled a list of these verb forms below:
+You will also notice that some verb forms are much more represented on the page than others.
+To help you start reading books in Italian with ease, I have compiled a list of these verb forms below:

 Non-fiction can be easier than fiction